hotpeppersec/shifting_left/PITCHME.md

 Uniformity
 @snapend

-@snap[south-west span-200 text-right text-08 text-orange]
+@snap[south-east span-180 text-right text-08 text-orange]
 @ul[circles](false)

 - Your situation is not so unique that you qualify for an exception.